Use of R&D providers and sub-contractors

 In the Research Council’s General Terms and Conditions, an R&D provider is defined as an entity that, pursuant to the agreement document, will deliver R&D work on assignment for the Project Owner and/or any collaborating partners.

-The role of R&D provider is normally only relevant for Innovation Projects, and the R&D provider will normally be a research organisation in such projects.
-See also the relevant calls for proposals.
-Research organisations that are involved in such projects will therefore not be defined as collaborating partners, but will have the role of R&D provider.
-This means that they will deliver R&D work on assignment.
+The role of R&D provider is normally held by a research organisation.
+Research organisations that are involved in projects as R&D providers should not be defined as collaborating partners, but should be listed with the role of R&D provider in the grant application.
+The role entails that they will deliver R&D work on assignment.
 The R&D provider is important in the assessment of the project since it will often carry out a large proportion of the R&D work in the project.
 This is the reason for the requirement in the General Terms and Conditions that the R&D provider, like a partner, cannot be replaced without the prior approval of the Research Council.

 The work a research organisation conducts as an R&D provider will be contract research, and thus part of the research organisation’s economic activity.
 In order to avoid awarding indirect state aid to a client, the research organisation must charge the market price for the work.
 Where a market price is not available, the price must cover the full costs of the work plus a profit margin.